• Published: May 05 2025 05:16 PM

 wave

-Salmonella is a common cause of foodborne illness.
-Symptoms usually appear within 6 to 72 hours after eating contaminated food and can include diarrhea (sometimes bloody), fever, stomach cramps, and vomiting.
-While most people recover without treatment, Salmonella can be serious for infants, older adults, and those with compromised immune systems.
-If you experience these symptoms after eating tomatoes, contact your doctor immediately.
+Salmonella symptoms usually pop up within 6 to 72 hours of eating contaminated food.
+Think diarrhea, fever, stomach cramps, and vomiting.
+Most people recover fine, but it can be really serious for babies, older adults, and those with weak immune systems.
+If you ate some tomatoes and feel sick, see your doctor ASAP.

 FAQ